 - Even if you don’t plan on getting extreme on this particular day, a peek into famed Corbet’s Couloir near the top of Hidden Peak is well worth the stop.
 Don’t be surprised to see one of the locals launching into this techy run without hesitation and skiing it with more style than TJ Burke.
 While it may seem like a cakewalk, this run takes some serious cojones to drop-in.

 - You’ve undoubtedly worked up an appetite after a hefty morning testing your wits.
-Take a quick stroll from the base of the Tram to the Spur and reward yourself with the chicken muffletta, an order of the 307 fries, and a spicy margarita.
+Take a quick stroll from the base of the Tram to the Spur and reward yourself with the beef sliders, an order of the 307 fries, and a spicy margarita.

 - For the afternoon, grab another ride on the Tram and explore the southern reaches of the mountain.
 Quick laps on the Sublet Chair will give you access to runs Wally World, Bird in the Hand, and the Hoback Bowls.

-- After a big day of skiing, you deserve some time to relax, soak in the sun and enjoy a refreshing beverage.
-Grab a six-pack from the liquor store (under the Mangy Moose) and head towards Nick Wilson’s where you might catch a glimpse of local heroes like Travis Rice, Griffin Post or Jess McMillan enjoying some tasty tunes.
+- After a big day of skiing, you deserve some time to relax, soak in the sun, and enjoy a refreshing beverage.
+Grab a six-pack from the liquor store (under the Mangy Moose) and head toward Nick Wilson’s where you might catch a glimpse of local heroes like Travis Rice, Griffin Post, or Jess McMillan enjoying some tasty tunes.

 - Dinner… where to start.
 So many options but so little time.
-Those looking to class it up, head for the Snake River Grill and their Cast Iron Seared Elk Tenderloin.
-For the more laid back environment, saddle up at Snake River Brewing and order the Roper.
+Those looking to class it up, head for the Snake River Grill and their Snake River Farm Pork Chop.
+For the more laid back environment, saddle up at Snake River Brewing and order the Bison Burger.

 - Snap out of that food coma with a stop at the Silver Dollar Bar.
 Located in the Wort Hotel, this spot will liven things up with some tasty tunes.